dagronf/DSFSparkline/README.md

 | `barSpacing` | `CGFloat`       | The spacing between each bar     |

 ### Stripes graph customizations (`DSFSparklineStripesGraphView`)

-A stripes graph.
-A good example of a stripes graph is the 'warming stripes' [climate graph](https://www.climatecentral.org/showyourstripes).

-Values from the datasource are mapped to a supplied gradient

 | Setting      | Type            | Description                                                         |
 |--------------|-----------------|---------------------------------------------------------------------|